EliaMTH/Lid2LOD/README.md

 # [!!!
 WARNING: we are still completing this repository, for a smoother experience come back next week!
 Our apologies in advance.
 If you are interested, send us an email and we will notify you once we're done!
-Check out contacts below!]
+Check our contacts below!]

 # Lid2LOD – Generating LOD1 Urban Models from Airborne LiDAR